The market value of Longeveron Inc. (LGVN) Stock is expected to soar in the coming months

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Longeveron Inc. (NASDAQ:LGVN) raised 135.27% to close Thursday’s market session at $6.87, higher as compared to yesterday’s close.
-The stock price fluctuated between $3.69 and $8.8999 throughout the trading session with the volume trading being 266592074 shares, which represented a significant variation when compared to the three months average volume of 121.99K shares.
-The firm’s stock price fluctuated 98.55% within the last five trades and 81.27% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 7.51% in the last 6 months and 92.44% was added to its value over the previous 3 months.
-LGVN stock is trading at a margin of 94.69%, 91.25% and 23.12% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Longeveron Inc. (NASDAQ:LGVN) raised 46.00% to close Friday’s market session at $10.03, higher as compared to yesterday’s close.
+The stock price fluctuated between $8.95 and $14.75 throughout the trading session with the volume trading being 100028926 shares, which represented a significant variation when compared to the three months average volume of 4.40 million shares.
+The firm’s stock price fluctuated 195.00% within the last five trades and 181.74% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 65.51% in the last 6 months and 191.57% was added to its value over the previous 3 months.
+LGVN stock is trading at a margin of 171.50%, 174.68% and 79.54% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.